-S1: In this state, a new input token x is accepted if $x \in domain(p)$ , where p denote last accepted property.
-For instance, if dbo:populationTotal is the last accepted property, then only elements that are in its domain can be accepted.
-Thus, presented with the input "What is the population total of Washington D.C.?", CANaLI accepts the entity dbr:Washington\D.C..Also, the class dbo:City is accepted when the input is "What is the population total of the cities ...?".
-Now, the property dbo:birthPlace is also in the dbo:populationTotal domain, and thus it is accepted as next token in "What is the population total of the birth place of ...?".
-Observe that this rule prevents some apparently simple questions to be entered.
+( ?s, dbo:populationTotal, ?ans) and

+( ?t, dbo:birthPlace, ?s), where ?t is now the last introduced variable.
+Observe that the rule adopted to accept new token in this state prevents some apparently simple questions to be entered.
 For instance, consider the question "Who is the president of United States".
 After typing "Who is the president of", the user will not be able to complete the question, since in DBpedia the entity dbr:United\States has no property dbo:president.
 In fact, the leaders of countries (not just the presidents) are represented in DBpedia by pairs of properties representing the leader name and title.
 In general, when CANaLI recognizes that the user is searching for a missing property of an existing entity, it displays a message stating that the information is missing, and tells the users to look at the list of properties available for the searched entity.
+This feedback improves habitability, by adjusting the users' expectations about what can be actually answered using the underlying KB.

-$S_3$ , $S_9$ , and $S{10}$ : being O the stack of open variables, a property p can be accepted if $O \cap domain(p) \neq \emptyset$ .
+S3, S9, and S10: being O the stack of open variables, a property p can be accepted if $O \cap domain(p) \neq \emptyset$ .
+Being x the variable in O chosen to create the constraints, a new constraint $\langle x, p, v \rangle$ is created, where v is a newly introduced variable.
 For instance, if the user has already typed What is the birth place of artists having, from S3 the next acceptable properties are those having dbo:birthPlace or dbo:Artist in their domain, whereby both dbo:spouse and dbo:populationTotal are acceptable here.
-Here, when the property p has more than one elements of O in its domain, CANaLI will propose more possibilities for accepting p, and the user can select that corresponding to her intention (see Fig. 2).
-The same holds for states $S{9}$ and $S{10}$ .
+Here, when the property p has more than one elements of O in its domain, CANALI will propose more possibilities for accepting p, and the user can select that corresponding to her intention (see Fig. 2).
+The same holds for states $S_9$ and $S{10}$ .
 For instance, if the user already typed Give me the city having the 2nd greatest, she can complete the question with "population total" since the class city is in the domain of the property population.
-Similarly, if she already typed Give me the artists without, she can complete the question with "spouse" since the class artist is in the domain of the property spouse.
+In this case, the SPARQL query will also sort the results according to the descending value newly introduced variable v, which represents the population value of the displayed results, and specify the limit and the offset, both equal to 1 in this case.
+Similarly, if the user already typed Give me the artists without, she can complete the question with "spouse" since the class artist is in the domain of the property spouse.
+In this case, the introduced constraints will be put into a not-exists filter.
 We remark that our recognizer accepts properly nested constraints, in the style of Visibly Pushdown Languages [14].
-However, as we have seen, in sentences like What is the birth place of artists having our recognizer can accept a property related to any of the two variables in the stack, not necessarily to that on topof the stack (i.e., "artist" in our case).
-However, when the user types a property which is related to a variable v which is not on top of the stack (e.g., What is the birth place of artists having population total), the variables on top of v a removed from the stack, and can not be longer used to define constraints.
-This avoid the possibility to input non-natural and 'confusing' questions, such as What is the birth place of artists having population total greater than 1,000,000 and starring in Star Wars.
+However, as we have seen, in sentences like What is the birth place of artists having... our recognizer can accept a property related to any of the two variables in the stack, not necessarily related to that on top of the stack (i.e., "artist" in our case).
+However, when the user types a property related to a variable v which is not on top of the stack (e.g., What is the birth place of artists having population total...), the variables on top of v is removed from the stack, and can not be longer used to define other constraints.
+This avoids the possibility to input non-natural and 'confusing' questions, such as What is the birth place of artists having population total greater than 1,000,000 and starring in Star Wars.